Senior Dog Gas: Why Your Older Dog Is Gassy All of a Sudden

 2. Improve digestibility

-Soak kibble in warm water for 10–15 minutes before serving, or replace 25–30% with wet food.
+Soak kibble in warm water for 10–15 minutes before serving.
+Or replace 25–30% with wet food.

 3. Add targeted fiber carefully